What Is A Zero Waste Lifestyle?

 Immy Lucas is the founder of Low Impact Movement and describes herself as a “plant based, low impact feminist”.
 She is also the force behind Sustainably Vegan.
 She advises to buy food in bulk, preferably unpackaged if possible but, if not, just buy the biggest bag you can.
 This is more economical and reduces waste as there is much less food packaging.
 Immy says this can also save you money and only wastes one bag if you can’t reuse or recycle it.

 Another top tip from Immy is that you can also help to reduce plastic waste by trying to buy products packaged in cardboard.
 When you are finished with your cardboard boxes you can compost or recycle them making it much more sustainable than plastic bags.
+That’s why all of our products are sent in plastic free packaging!

 3. Stop Buying Stuff | Madeleine Olivia